datapartnership/wbdatalab.org/content/workshops-and-clinics/planet.md

 +++

-Join us and see how Planet Satellite Data can help you with your project.
+Join us on Thursday, September 28, from 10:00 a.m. - 11:00 a.m.
+ET to learn about Planet's satellite data and how to leverage it for international development.
+Planet will showcase use cases, including disaster responses, environment, and many others.
+Planet is making its data available via the Development Data Partnership.